Argument Lists

 Specifically, it gets special treatment if it is being compiled

-by a command such as byte-compile-file
+by a command such as byte-compile-file which compiles files

 or buffers of code, and it appears either literally at the

-top level of the file or inside a top-level progn
+top level of the file or inside a top-level progn.

-s, the body forms are
+For compiled top-level eval-whens, the body forms are

-executed at compile-time if compile
+executed at compile-time if compile is in the situations

 list, and the forms are written out to the file (to be executed

-is in the situations list.
+at load-time) if load is in the situations list.

-For non-compiled-top-level forms, only the eval
+For non-compiled-top-level forms, only the eval situation is

 relevant.
 (This includes forms executed by the interpreter, forms

-compiled with byte-compile
+compiled with byte-compile rather than byte-compile-file,

 and non-top-level forms.)
-The eval-when
+The eval-when acts like a

-is specified, and like nil
+progn if eval is specified, and like nil

 (ignoring the body forms) if not.

-The rules become more subtle when eval-when
+The rules become more subtle when eval-whens are nested;

 consult Steele (second edition) for the gruesome details (and